knpuniversity/symfony4/knpu/ep3-doctrine/failed-migrations.md

 > Incorrect datetime value: 0000-00-00

 Hmm.
-The problem is that our database *already* holds articles.
+The problem is that our database *already* has articles.
 So when MySQL tries to create a new datetime column that is *not* nullable, it has a hard time figuring out what value to put for those existing rows!

 Yep, unfortunately, *sometimes*, migrations fail.
 And fixing them is a delicate process.
 Let's think about this.
-What we *really* want to do is create those columns, but allow them to be *null* at first.
+What we *really* want to do is create those columns, but *allow* them to be null... at first.
 Then, we can *update* both fields to today's date.
 And, *then* we can use another `ALTER TABLE` query to finally make them not null.